 Your doctor may have you track your blood sugar for at least 24 hours before and 72 hours after your test.

-Plan on bringing your blood sugar meter and test strips with you to the test.
-Also, have glucose tablets or other quick-sugar food with you in case your blood sugar drops too low.
+If you don't have a continuous glucose monitor, plan to take your blood sugar meter and test strips with you to the test.
+Also, have glucose tablets or other quick sugar food with you in case your blood sugar drops too low.

 If you take insulin or other medicine for diabetes, your doctor will give you exact instructions about how to take your medicines.
 You may need to change your diabetes treatment before and after the procedure.